vdektiarev/kafka_batch_optimization/README.md

 1. Foreign Key Join can sometimes be time-consuming operation.
 Especially when there is low cardinality between two tables.
 For this particular case, there could be millions of items, but there are only ~50 delivery classes.
 That could mean potential increased data processing time when a class is updated.
 And consequently it can impact the platform overall performance and become a bottleneck for the processing chain.
 2. Foreign Key Join creates additional topics and KTables to perform the join - it needs memory to manage the state information about two tables.
 In that case the memory consumption of Kafka system can increase.
+3. In even more complex cases (e.g. in our real case, we had an array of classes in every item, and we had to sort them by minimumTime and choose the most optimal one), the topology could become very complex, resulting in many joins groupings and aggregations, significantly impacting performance.

 All in all, the approach works fine if the cardinality between two tables you have is high.
 It can be fully automated, it stays within the whole Kafka context and flexible enough for more integrations.
 But let's look at another example of how could we complete the task if we have performance concerns.